 -

 Use a Calculator Wisely: When using a calculator, take advantage of the pi button for the most accurate results.
 If your calculator doesn't have a pi button, use 3.14159 as an approximation.
-However, be aware that rounding pi can introduce slight errors, especially in complex calculations.
+Still, be aware that rounding pi can introduce slight errors, especially in complex calculations.

 - Example: When calculating the circumference with a diameter of 7 meters, using the pi button on your calculator will give a more precise result than using 3.14.